twop/shelv/docs/scratchpad/yc-application.md

 **What convinced you to apply to Y Combinator?
 Did someone encourage you to apply?
 Have you been to any YC events?**

-While working on Shelv we were expanding the vision, and now we got to the point when taking an investment and go full time is what we both want.
+While working on Shelv we were expanding the vision, and now we got to the point when taking an investment and go full-time is what we both want

 We have a mutual friend who was a part of a couple of YC applications, and when he saw Shelv he strongly encouraged us to apply.